BryanWilhite/Blog/presentation-drafts/2022-03-28-flippant-remarks-about-f.md

 ## tuples are first-class citizens in F\#

 My Isaac-Abraham-led [study of tuples in F#](https://github.com/BryanWilhite/jupyter-central/blob/master/get-programming-with-f-sharp/09-shaping-data-with-tuples.ipynb) shows me that tuples are _fundamental_ to F#.
-The use of commas in F# is probably expressing a tuple like in this typical, `DateTime.TryParse` expression:
+The use of commas in F# is probably expressing a tuple like the two tuples in this typical, `DateTime.TryParse` expression:

 ```fsharp
 match DateTime.TryParse dateTimeString with